-Community Television is a not-for-profit television service providing local and diverse communities access to television broadcasting, and presenting news and issues not covered by commercial or government funded stations.
+Community Television is a not-for-profit media resource providing local and diverse communities access to television broadcasting, and presenting news and issues not covered by commercial or government funded stations.

-The Community Television Sector in Australia is vibrant and diverse, with television stations in Melbourne, Sydney, Adelaide, Perth and Brisbane, and over 3.8 million Australians tuning in each month, in addition to the thousands of people who view programs online and through other mediums, all around the world.
+The Community Television Sector in Australia is vibrant and diverse, with television stations in Melbourne, Adelaide, and Perth.

 Melbourne Community Television Consortium Ltd (ACN 104 562 076) is a not-for-profit public company limited by guarantee.
 It holds the community television licence allocated to serve the general community within the Greater Melbourne and Geelong licence area, and operates the television service broadcast as C31.

-C31 began regular broadcasting on 6 October 1994.
-Initially the station only broadcast programs for a few hours each evening, and on three or four days per week.
+C31 began regular broadcasting on the 6th of October, 1994.
+Initially, the station only broadcast programs for a few hours each evening, and on three or four days per week.
 This soon expanded to a seven day a week service for six hours per night, with the remaining time filled with the ever popular FishCam.
-2001 saw the station commence daytime broadcasting, and 24 hour programming began in 2004 with the implementation of a server-based playout system.

 C31 now broadcasts local content 24/7 and operates under a permanent Community Television Broadcast Licence awarded by the ACMA until June 30 2019.